 High blood pressure is a growing problem.
-According to the World Health Organization, the number of people living with hypertension globally has doubled to 1.28 billion since 1990.
+According to the World Health Organization, the number of people living with hypertension globally in 1990 was 650 million, by 2019 already 1.3 billion people were suffering from high blood pressure.
 But the good news is that, thanks to new research and technology, monitoring and managing the condition is now easier than ever.

 The emergence of wearable blood pressure monitors has been particularly exciting.
 Small and discreet, these smartwatch-like devices let you easily track your blood pressure at home, with a range of extra features to help you understand and take control of your health.

 So which home blood pressure monitor is best for you?
 Here, we will compare two wearable devices – the Aktiia and the Omron HeartGuide – to help you decide.

 The Omron HeartGuide uses the same components as an inflatable cuff, just in miniature.
 The device, which looks like a smartwatch or fitness tracker, incorporates an inflatable cuff underneath the wristband to take a traditional blood pressure measurement.
 You can then track data using the companion app, HeartAdvisor.

 Aktiia is a little different.
 Once a month, you take a traditional blood pressure reading using the supplied cuff.
 This provides a baseline reading and allows the device to calibrate.
 After that, the bracelet uses an optical sensor (also known as a PPG or photoplethysmography sensor) to gather data from the arteries under the skin’s surface.
 The technology analyses the changing diameter of the arteries, plus the pulse waves travelling along them, to estimate blood pressure.
 The results are then sent to the app on your phone.